top of page

 PHASE 1

-Phase 1 involves chemical reactions that firstly deactivate harmful toxins, chemicals and drugs (which need to be safely broken down in the body).
+Phase 1 involves chemical reactions that deactivate harmful toxins, chemicals and drugs (which need to be safely broken down in the body).

 Certain foods, supplements and herbs help to support this first liver phase.

-Phase 1 Supporting Therapies
+Phase 1 -Supporting Therapies

-Vitamins B6, B12 and C have been shown to help induce (increase) the phase 1 cytochrome P450 enzymes.
-B Vitamin-deficient diets in rat studies have led to increased fatty liver disease, as these vitamins are important co-factors for the P450 enzymes.
+Vitamins B6, B12 and C have been shown to help induce (increase) the phase 1 cytochrome P450 enzymes.This means that drugs and toxins metabolized by the P450 group will have a chance to be detoxified.
+B Vitamin-deficient diets in rat studies have led to increased fatty liver disease, which suggests the importance of the B-vitamin cofactors in healthy liver function.

 Summary: